© Crown copyright 2019

 If you have a licensed fishing vessel and have been issued an authorisation you can catch and retain bass in accordance with that authorisation, your fishing licence and this guidance.

-From 1 October to 31 December 2018 if you do not have a licensed fishing vessel, not more than one specimen of European seabass may be retained and landed per recreational fisherman per day in the restricted area.
+Within ICES divisions 4b, 4c, 6a, 7a to 7k from 1 April to 30 October 2019 if you do not have a licensed fishing vessel, not more than one specimen of European seabass may be retained and landed per recreational fisherman per day in the restricted area.

 If you have a fishing vessel with a licence but without a bass authorisation you could still take recreational fishermen out to fish.
-From 1 October to 31 December 2018 not more than one specimen of European seabass may be retained and landed per recreational fisherman per day in the restricted area.
+From 1 April to 30 October 2019 not more than one specimen of European seabass may be retained and landed per recreational fisherman per day in the restricted area.
 However, no bass may be sold in relation to any recreational fishing.

 6.1 Pelagic Landing Obligation